Swart-lab/bleties/docs/index.md

 Usage
 -----

-For help, use the `-h` or `--help` option, with or without the subworkflow
+To list input arguments and options and their respective usage, use the `-h` or `--help` option, with or without the subworkflow names:
-names:

 ```
 bleties --help